| Safe Haskell | None |

 computational basis), terminate the second piece (and return the

 first, unmodified).
-This is the inverse of qc_copy_fun
+This is the inverse of qc_copy_fun, in the sense

 that the following sequence of instructions behaves like the